Tonio31/Kpler-technical-challenge/README.md

 These will apply to both the CSV import and the add Single position

-#### Slider to see the ships moving
-I wanted to submit this test before the end of the week but I would have loved to have a "play" button on the map that will filter the "path" by time

-This way we would have seen the vessel "move" on the map, it would have been cool.
+#### Play Button
+This is just a proof of concept, it will not work with huge amount of data and some performance optimisation would be needed to really use it.
+And aas it stands, it doesn't offer enough information to the user like which time it actually filters

 #### Unit test
-I did not do any unit test for lack of time but there should be
+I did not do any unit test for lack of time but there should be some

 #### Storybook
 It will be nice to have storybook to give our designers an overview of all our components